Andrettin/Wyrmsun/readme.txt

 - 3.5.2
 -----------------------------------------------------------------------

+* Units
+- The starting speed for ships has been toned down, so that the final speed after researching the new upgrades is still the same as before.

 * Upgrades
-- Added Sailing upgrade, which increases speed for ships.
-The starting speed for ships has been accordingly toned down, so that the final speed is the same as before.
-Sailing is researched at the Dock.
+- Added Sailing upgrade, which increases speed for ships and is researched at the Dock.
+- Added Celestial Navigation upgrade, which increases speed for ships and is researched at the Dock.

 -----------------------------------------------------------------------
 - 3.5.1